diskoverdata/diskover-docs/source_files/config_diskoveradmin_main.md

 Most help information is available directly in the user interface.
 This section offers additional guidance to support you during the configuration process.

+🟨 &nbsp;Important!

-🟨 &nbsp;Although specified throughout **DiskoverAdmin**, always assume that the fields are case-sensitive.
+- Although specified throughout **DiskoverAdmin**, always assume that the fields are case-sensitive.
+- For more information about [Python re.search](https://docs.python.org/3.7/library/re.html).

 <p id="config_diskover_web"></p>